shakertanim/Assignment-1--Getting-Started-with-Git-and-GitHub/Readme.md

-### Write a command that prints out the string “hello, world”.
+### Type the command echo 'hello (with a mismatched single quote), and then get out of trouble

 echo 'hello